Sublinear-Time Algorithms for Compressive Phase Retrieval: Introduction

 In recent years a closely related problem, called \emph{compressive phase retrieval}, has become an active topic, which seeks to recover a sparse signal $x\in \R^n$ (or $\C^n$) from the \emph{phaseless measurements} $y = |\Phi x|$ (or $y = |\Phi x| + \nu$ with post-measurement noise), where $|z|$ denotes a vector formed by taking the absolute value of every coordinate of $z$.
 The primary goal remains the same, i.e.\@ to use as fewer measurements as possible.
-Such type of measurements arises in various fields such as optical imaging~\cite{SECCMS15} and speech signal processing~\cite{RJ93}.
-There has been rich research in geometric algorithms for this problem (see, e.g.~\cite{CSV12,CLS15a,CLS15b,GWX16,IPSV16,IVW17}) that run in at least polynomial time while there have been relatively few sublinear time algorithms -- \cite{CBJC14,IVW16,PYLR17,Nakos} are the only algorithms to the best of our knowledge.
-Most existing algorithms consider sparse signals, and thus such sublinear time algorithms have a flavour of code design, akin to Prony's method.
-Among the sublinear-time algorithms, \cite{CBJC14} considers sparse signals only, \cite{PYLR17} considers sparse signals with random post-measurement noise, \cite{IVW16} allows adversarial post-measurement noise but has poor recovery guarantee, \cite{Nakos} considers near-sparse real signals with no post-measurement noise but achieves constant-factor approximation and thus outperforms all other sublinear-time algorithms for real signals.
+Such types of measurements arises in various fields such as optical imaging~\cite{SECCMS15} and speech signal processing~\cite{RJ93}.
+There has been rich research in geometric algorithms for recovering the whole vector from phaseless measurements (see, e.g.~\cite{CSV12,CLS15a,CLS15b,GWX16,IPSV16,IVW17,goldstein2018phasemax,sun2018geometric}), as well as algorithms for the sparse phase retrieval problem that run in at least polynomial time (e.g.~\cite{jaganathan2013sparse, jaganathan2016stft, gao2016stable, sk2019structured}), mostly based on semidefinite programming.
+On the other side, there have been relatively few sublinear time algorithms -- \cite{CBJC14,IVW16,PYLR17,Nakos} are the only algorithms to the best of our knowledge.
+This comes in contrast to the standard sparse recovery problem with linear measurements, which sees a long history of sublinear-time algorithms (e.g.~\cite{ipw11,ps12,hikp12a, gnprs13,ikp14,k16,glps17,k17,LNW17,nswz18,ns19}).
+For the case of phaseless measurements, most existing algorithms consider sparse signals, and thus such sublinear time algorithms have a flavour of code design, akin to Prony's method.
+Among the sublinear-time algorithms, \cite{CBJC14} considers sparse signals only, \cite{PYLR17} considers sparse signals with random post-measurement noise, \cite{IVW16} allows adversarial post-measurement noise but has poor recovery guarantee, \cite{Nakos} considers near-sparse real signals (signals of real coordinates) with no post-measurement noise but achieves constant-factor approximation and thus outperforms all other sublinear-time algorithms for real signals.
 The approach in \cite{Nakos} employs combinatorial techniques more widely used in the theoretical computer science literature for the classical sparse recovery problem.
 In this paper, we aim to improve on~\cite{Nakos} for complex near-sparse signals using similar combinatorial techniques.